 Wix Payments Not Available in My Region

 If your country isn't on the supported list, Wix Payments isn't an option for your account.
-The fix is straightforward: connect a third-party payment processor instead.
+Connect a third-party payment processor instead.
 Stripe and PayPal both integrate directly with Wix and cover most countries worldwide.
 Go to Accept Payments in your dashboard, select the provider you want, and follow the connection steps.
 You'll still be able to accept all major cards and digital wallets through these processors.

 Setup Keeps Asking Me to Verify Again